 In order to be the best possible predictor — to climb to the top of the rankings and establish yourself as a Metaculus Time Lord — you'll need to gather as much data as possible, filter out all the noise, and distill it down to a series of insightful projections that can pinpoint the future with laser-like accuracy.
 It's not an easy task, but by making smart use of the resources presented here you should be well on your way.

-Table of ContentsAnalysis Tools Data Sources General Advice
+Table of ContentsAnalysis Tools Textbooks Data Sources General Advice

 Guesstimate: a simple web-based tool to model uncertainties in calculations.
 Guesstimate's interface is similar to other spreadsheet tools, such as Excel or Google Sheets.
 Each model is a grid of cells, and each cell can be filled with a name and value.
 Functions can be used to connect cells together to represent more complex quantities.

-For example, consider the following question about the possible announcement of evidence for aliens by 2020.
+For example, consider the question series about the Fermi paradox.
 We may use the Drake equation (a "back of the envelope" estimation to find out if there is intelligent life in the Milky Way other than us humans) to estimate the number of intelligent civilizations in our milky verse based on 7 different variables (see drake equation).
 Each guess has its own uncertainties, and with Guesstimate you can multiply the guesses and their uncertainties together to get a probability distribution of the number of intelligent civilizations.
 See the following model by a Guesstimate user on this probability.
 Also check out public models, and don't forget to post your models in the comments of questions for others to see!

 - Excel for both theoretical modelling and basic statistical analysis.
 Excel offers similar options to Guesstimate, as you can create theoretical models to factorize questions, produce estimates for subquestions, and run basic Monte Carlo simulations (see here for an example of such simulation).
 Secondly, basic statistical analysis (descriptive statistics, correlations, regressions and so on) is convenient in Excel (see here for more information).